a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 The game logic must have the following 3 exported values
 - `isTheLastMoverTheWinner`: `true`, `false`, or `null` if winner is decided explicitly
 - `generateNewBoard` a function which returns a javascript object representing the board (UI state) for a new game
-- `getGameStateAfterAiMove` a function which has `board` as its first argument and optionally `isPlayerTheFirstToMove` as its second argument and returns an object with properties `board`, 'isGameEnd' and optionally `hasFirstPlayerWon`.
+- `getGameStateAfterAiMove` a function which has `board` as its first argument and `isPlayerTheFirstToMove` as its second argument and returns an object with properties `board`, `isGameEnd` and optionally `hasFirstPlayerWon`.

 Store actions to call from your component code the manage the game progress:
 - `initializeGame()`